qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/website/sponsorship.rst

 Sponsorship
 ...........

-Sponsors can sponsor Quantum GIS for any amount of money of at least 500 €/700 US$.
+Sponsors can sponsor QGIS for any amount of money of at least 500 €/700 US$.
 Sponsorships last one year, after which they may be continued with a new payment, or allowed to lapse.
 At or above the following levels a sponsor will be designated as being one of the following class: